gtema/openstack/doc/src/osc.md

 ###### **Options:**

 * `--admin-pass <ADMIN_PASS>` — An administrative password to access the evacuated server.
 If you omit this parameter, the operation generates a new password.
 Up to API version 2.13, if `onSharedStorage` is set to `True` and this parameter is specified, an error is raised
 * `--host <HOST>` — The name or ID of the host to which the server is evacuated.
-If you omit this parameter, the scheduler chooses a host
+If you omit this parameter, the scheduler chooses a host.

+   Warning

+   Prior to microversion 2.29, specifying a host will bypass validation by the scheduler, which could result in failures to actually evacuate the instance to the specified host, or over-subscription of the host.
+It is recommended to either not specify a host so that the scheduler will pick one, or specify a host with microversion >= 2.29 and without `force=True` set.